Boebert Rants That Hammers Will Be Regulated Like Guns - Oh No!

-Category: World Politics Hits: 9QAnon and conspiracy theorist Rep. Lauren Boebert showed how deranged she is by claiming that more people die from hands, feet, and hammers than they do from guns.
+Category: World Politics Hits: 11QAnon and conspiracy theorist Rep. Lauren Boebert showed how deranged she is by claiming that more people die from hands, feet, and hammers than they do from guns.
 The Colorado Q Congresswoman was angry that not enough Colorado citizens were packing heat and running into the market to have a shoot out with the gunman at King Soopers.
 "In America, we see more deaths by hands, fists, feet, even hammers," Boebert said, though notably, the ammosexual chic decor was missing from her bookshelves.
 Huh?
 Does she think Barbie Dolls and Tonka trucks are the leading cause of cancer?
 "Are we going to start legislating that away?" she asked.
 Rep. Boebert continued, "Are we going to be like these other countries who even ban knives?
 If hammers are the cause of more deaths than firearms, maybe we need to have background checks on hammers.
 Look out Black & Decker.
 We are already coming after manufacturers for firearms.
 Maybe you're next."
 The second leading cause of death in children is firearms.

 Read more https://crooksandliars.com/2021/03/rep-boeberts-crazy-rant-black-and-decker